fibmixx/fibmixx/README.md

 # Marc

-Informatics Engineering student @ **FIB - UPC** (Barcelona), passionate about software engineering and game development.
+Informatics Engineering student at **FIB - UPC** (Barcelona), passionate about software engineering and game development.

 ---